 It all started with the release of my last book, The Surreal Gourmet Entertains.
 To promote it, I traveled the globe throwing spontaneous dinner parties wherever I could rustle up a kitchen and a willing audience.
 The hazard of having a good publicist, however, is that guests tend to arrive with impossibly high expectations.
 Instead of trying to compete with their fantasies, I countered by turning an urban legend into a practical cooking method.
 My kitchen resembled a mad laboratory as I pushed my dishwasher well beyond the uses covered by its limited warranty.
 With a minimum of collateral damage, the process of testing and tweaking the following technique was good fun and yielded results that even surprised me.
+Visit Our Website to know more about the appliance’s cases of malfunction and how to get it repaired immediately without making a big deal out of it.
+To consider other options available to get your appliances repaired, Click Here to learn about the dealer whose service can be acquired anytime in, and who will be able to fix the repair in no time.

 As it happens, salmon’s very forgiving.
 Although temperature and cycle durations vary with each machine, a little more or less “washing” doesn’t greatly affect the results.
 To heighten the drama — and prove that you have nothing up your sleeve — let your dinner guests crowd around the dishwasher when you load the fish.
 Then, when the cycle’s complete, invite them back to witness the unloading.